Precommitment: Background

 In two unrelated articles, both published in 1956, Thomas Schelling and R.H.
 Strotz introduced the concept of precommitment to the study of strategic bargaining and consumer behavior, respectively.
-Schelling later included an expanded version of this essay in his 1960 work The Strategy of Conflict.
-The economist has explained precommitment as part of his deterrence theory, where the concept is said to influence other parties in a bargaining situation.
+Schelling later included an expanded version of this essay in his 1960 work The Strategy of Conflict, explaining precommitment as part of his deterrence theory, where it is said to influence other parties in a bargaining situation.
 He detailed that a party can exert power over another or achieve more of his aims by adopting rules that restrict available options.

-Schelling argued that a negotiator may voluntarily limit the options available to him in the future in order to make his current offer or threat more credible.
+Schelling argued that a negotiator may voluntarily limit the options available to them in the future in order to make his current offer or threat more credible.
 This can also be achieved by voluntarily raising the cost of a future action for oneself, even if that action is not precluded absolutely.
-Counterintuitively, a negotiator may strengthen his bargaining position by curtailing his freedom of choice.
-In a classic example, a general may burn the bridges behind his army to preclude the possibility of retreat, thereby increasing the credibility of his threat to stand and fight.
-In another context, a negotiator may publicly declare her "bottom line" to increase the reputational costs of making further concessions.
-By voluntarily altering her incentive structure, the negotiator enhances the credibility of her intransigent posture.
-In the context of the Cold War, "fail-deadly" retaliation systems such as the Soviet Dead Hand ensure an automatic response to a sudden attack, regardless of whether or not anyone is left alive to make a decision.
-Schelling used the terms "self-commitment" and "self-binding," rather than precommitment.
+For example, a general may burn the bridges behind his army to preclude the possibility of retreat, thereby increasing the credibility of his threat to stand and fight.

-R. H. Strotz appealed to precommitment in his exploration of inconsistency in consumer behavior.
-A consumer might devise a plan that optimally spreads his consumption over time, only to revise or repudiate that plan at a later time in favor of higher immediate consumption.
-In cases like this, Strotz writes, the consumer "finds that he is in an intertemporal tussle with himself."
-The rational consumer may thus engage in precommitment to guard against future deviations from his optimal consumption plan.
-The hiring of a personal financial manager is an example of this kind of strategy.
 Unlike Schelling, Strotz was not concerned with the uses of precommitment in bargaining situations.
 Rather, for Strotz, precommitment was a strategy which an agent might use to impose his current intentions upon a myopic future self.
 In the epigraph to his article on the subject, Strotz connects his theory of precommitment to the story of Ulysses and the Sirens from The Odyssey.